-Checklist for Stage 3 Disciplinary Hearing Has student been suspended?
-Yes □ No □ If yes, has the SDP8 letter been sent to the student and has the suspension been recorded on ProMonitor?
-Yes □ No □ Has the disciplinary action plan been completed on ProMonitor?
-Yes □ No □ Name of Investigating Officer Has the student provided a signed and dated statement?
-Yes □ No □ Have any witnesses provided signed and dated statements?
-Yes □ No □ Has the investigating Officer compiled a report?
-Yes □ No □ What recommendation has the investigating officer made?
-Disciplinary Hearing □ No Case to Answer □ Other (specify below) Date of Disciplinary hearing?
-Has the student been notified of the disciplinary hearing at least 5 days in advance?
-Yes □ No □ If student is under 18, has a letter and text message been sent to the parent/carer?
-No □ N/A □ Yes □ If suspended, have arrangements been made for the student to access work via the VLE?
-Yes □ No □ N/A □ Has the Investigation pack been sent to the student with the letter?
+If yes, has the SDP8 letter been sent to the student and has the suspension been recorded on ProMonitor?

+Yes 🗆 No 🗆

+Has the disciplinary action plan been completed on ProMonitor?

+Yes 🗆 No 🗆

+Name of Invest igating Officer

+Has the studen t provided a sigr ned and dated statement?

+Yes 🗆 No 🗆

+Have any witne esses provided si gned and dated statements?

+Yes 🗆 No 🗆

+Has the investig Has the investigating Officer compiled a report?

+Yes 🗆 No 🗆

+What recomme endation has the investigating officer made?

+Disciplinary Hea aring 🗆 No Case to Answer $\square$ Other (specify below)

+Date of Discipli

+of the disciplinary hearing at lea

+Yes 🗆 No 🗆

+If student is under 18, has a letter and text message been sent to the parent/carer?

+Yes 🗆 No 🗆 N/A 🗆

+If suspended, have arrangements been made for the student to access work via the VLE?

+Yes 🗆 No 🗆 N/A 🗆

+Has the Investigation pack been sent to the student with the letter?
 Pack should include, a letter detailing allegations and the date and time of the disciplinary hearing, a copy of investigation report including any relevant evidence, a copy of the positive behaviour policy.
-Yes □ No □